Sol C. Siegel

 Sol C. Siegel (March 30, 1903 – December 29, 1982) was an American film producer.
 Two of the numerous films he produced, A Letter to Three Wives (1949) and Three Coins in the Fountain (1954), were nominated for the Academy Award for Best Picture.

 Early life and career

-Sol C. Siegel was born on March 30, 1903, in Kalvarija, Lithuania (at the time part of the Russian Empire).
+Sol C. Siegel was born on March 30, 1903, to a Jewish family in Kalvarija, Lithuania (at the time part of the Russian Empire).
 In the early 1930s, Siegel was sales manager of the Brunswick-Columbia record label.
 In 1934, he began his Hollywood career by assisting his brother, Moe Siegel, with the merger of six small production studios into Republic Pictures.
 He stayed on at Republic as an executive producer, working with Gene Autry and John Wayne.

 Sol C.Siegel was born March 30 or 31st (local records lost during WWII) in Kalvarija, Poland, now Lithuania.

 During a contract dispute between Republic Studios and Gene Autry Mr. Siegel brought in a member of a singing group called "The Sons of the Pioneers", whose name was Leonard Slye, and changed his screen name to Roy Rogers.